Categorize and randomize: a permissive model of stochastic choice

 \section{Abstract}

 We model stochastic choices with categorization.
-The agent preliminarly groups alternatives in homogenous disjoint classes, then randomly chooses one class and randomly picks an item within the selected class.
-We give a formal definition of a choice generated by this procedure, and provide an axiomatic characterization.
-The characterizing properties allow an external analyst to elicit that categorization is applied.
-In a broader interpretation, the model allows to describe the observed choice as the composition of independent subchoices.
-This composition preserves rationalizability by Random Utility Maximization.
+The agent preliminarily groups alternatives in homogenous disjoint classes, then randomly chooses one class and randomly picks an item within the selected class.
+We provide a characterization for the model and, further, we show that stochastic choices with categorization are generated by a population of deterministic choice functions that share a consistent two-step structure.
+The model allows to describe the observed stochastic choice as the composition of independent subchoices, and this composition preserves rationalizability by Random Utility Maximization.
 A generalization of the model subsumes Luce model and Nested Logit.
 The characterizing properties disclose the behavioral foundations of the models and shed some light on the implications of Luce's \IIA{} and its weaker forms for choice behavior.